5 Tough Indoor Houseplants

-Let’s talk about “Tough Plants for the Home”.
+Let’s talk about “Tough Hardy Indoor Plants for the Home”.
 People go on their summer vacations and come back to see that their plants haven’t done so well.

 • Would a different plant make a difference?

-• What if it was what is considered a “tough plant?”
+• What if it was what is considered a “tough hardy houseplant?”

-• What do you consider a tough plant?
+• What do you consider the requirements for a plant to be considered hardy?

 If you have a difficult time trying to choose a plant for your home or have experienced trouble growing house plants indoors try some of these.